titanbound/gfproxy/README.md

+> [!CAUTION]
+> If you are going to self-host Holy Unblocker LTS please switch to the PRODUCTION branch for filter evasion features.
+The master branch is intended for development work and a highly readable source for developers.
+You can select a production branch (v6.x_production) via the branches dropdown.

 ## WARNING

 For this service to work, you must put in your own service worker, but it is not recommended due to lacking up-to-date security methods and protocols.
 I would recommend deploying from the TN Ultraviolet app repository.